croquet/croquet-for-unity-package/readme.md

 This repo contains all Croquet functionality as a unitypackage ready to be dropped into a new project.
 This is for starting your own project.
 For usage examples please see our tutorials or other demo repos.

+NOTE: IF YOU HAVE NOT EXPLICITLY BEEN PERMITTED INTO THE CROQUET FOR UNITY BETA, THIS REPO IS STILL AVAILABLE FOR YOU TO HACK AROUND WITH.
+THERE IS NO GUARANTEE THAT FEATURES WILL NOT INTRODUCE BREAKING CHANGES, UNTIL WE REACH A 1.0 RELEASE.
+WE WILL BEGIN ADMITTING SMALL BATCHES OF DEVELOPERS INTO THE BETA, AT WHICH POINT WE WILL PROVIDE SUPPORT FOR THOSE DEVELOPERS IN OUR DISCORD.
+If you believe yourself to have a critical need to be in the early beta participants, and can accept that major changes are in progress, please DM Lazarus#7304 via the Croquet Discord.

 # Install
 Clone the Repo with the following command:
 ```